aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

     extern int s2n_stuffer_write_uint32(struct s2n_stuffer *stuffer, uint32_t u);
     extern int s2n_stuffer_write_uint64(struct s2n_stuffer *stuffer, uint64_t u);

-and there are other utility functions for handling base64 encoding to and from a stuffer, or text manipulation - like tokenisation.
-The idea is to implement basic serialising just once, rather than spread out and duplicated across the message parsers, and to maximize the declarative nature of the I/O. For example, this code parses a TLS header:
+and there are other utility functions for handling base64 encoding to and from a stuffer, or text manipulation - like tokenization.
+The idea is to implement basic serializing just once, rather than spread out and duplicated across the message parsers, and to maximize the declarative nature of the I/O. For example, this code parses a TLS header:

     GUARD(s2n_stuffer_read_uint8(in, &message_type));
     GUARD(s2n_stuffer_read_uint8(in, &protocol_major_version));